 Jennifer Thomson is a Registered Psychotherapist working in private practice in Hamilton, with a history of working in the mental health field.
 In addition to private practice, Jennifer also has experience working in group homes for both adults and youth.

 Jennifer received her Honours Bachelor’s Degree in Psychology from the University of Waterloo, and her Master’s in Counselling Psychology from Yorkville University.
 She is passionate about working with the LGBTQ2S+ community, with a focus on trans care and creating a safe place for individuals of all walks of life to express themselves.

 Jennifer also has a passion for health and fitness, incorporating healthy eating, exercise, and overall physical wellness into her psychotherapy practice.
-She is in the process of becoming a certified personal trainer and fitness nutrition specialist and hopes to use this expertise to help individuals live their best lives.
+She is a certified personal trainer and fitness nutrition specialist and uses this expertise to help her clients thrive in their lives

 Caroline lives in Burlington Ontario and holds a Master’s degree in Applied Developmental Psychology from the University of Guelph.
 She has been registered with the College of Psychologists of Ontario since 1995.
 From 1984 to 2018, Caroline worked for the Halton District School Board, first as a Psychoeducational Consultant and then as a Senior Manager of Professional Services.
 There, she supervised a large team and supported a diverse group of learners.